It’s a Monday morning and you’re excited to take that hot shower before you have to head to work. Oh no!

 Access the Switch

 The switch is connected to the plumbing pipe system.
-Remove the plastic covering by unscrewing the top screw cap.
+Remove the plastic covering by unscrewing the top screw cap in a counterclockwise motion.
 You may need to use plumbing pliers.

 Check for Leaks

 Next, you will check for any leaking water.
 If you find water leaking, tighten the switch with your plumbing pliers.